nollettecs/nollettecs/README.md

 # Welcome to My GitHub Profile!

 Hi there!
-I'm **Cole Nollette**, a passionate data enthusiast currently completing my Master’s in Data Analytics.
+I'm **Cole Nollette**, a passionate data enthusiast with my Master’s in Data Analytics.
 I enjoy exploring real-world problems using data and building projects that blend statistical thinking with technical skills.
 My work often focuses on topics like housing affordability, financial trends, and predictive modeling — all powered by Python and a growing suite of analytics tools.

 ## 🔧 Skills